MLK Advisors & Staff

-Charissa Blue-Downs is an academic advisor for the Martin Luther King Jr. Program in the College of Liberal Arts, and she will be the advisor for the American Indian Studies and Chicano & Latino Studies departments.
-Charissa completed her BS and MS in Ethnic and Multicultural Studies with minors in biology, chemistry and music from Minnesota State University, Mankato.
+Charissa Blue-Downs is an academic advisor for the MLK Program in the College of Liberal Arts, and she will be the advisor for the Departments of American Indian Studies and Chicano & Latino Studies.
+Charissa completed her BS and MS in ethnic and multicultural studies with minors in biology, chemistry and music from Minnesota State University, Mankato.
 She also has a Certified Professional Project Manager (CPPM) certificate from the University of St. Thomas.
 She has worked at nonprofits, foundations and educational institutions, focusing on education, health and diversity.
 Prior to joining the MLK program, Charissa worked with the American Indian Cancer Foundation and at Metropolitan State University as the TRIO Upward Bound Coordinator.
 She has also worked with the Department of Indian Work (St. Paul), MultiCultural Development Center (MCDC) and HECUA (Higher Education Consortium for Urban Affairs).
 In addition to her work experience, Charissa has served as a Racial Justice Facilitator for the YWCA and participated in the Blandin Reservation Community Leadership Program.

 Charissa is from Granite Falls, Minnesota and is an enrolled member of the Upper Sioux Community.
 In her free time, Charissa enjoys spending time with her family, decorating custom fondant cakes and watching sci-fi TV shows and movies.

-Walter Goodwin Jr. is an academic advisor for the Martin Luther King program.
+Walter Goodwin Jr. is an academic advisor for the MLK Program.
 Walter will also be working with transfer students.
-He received his undergraduate degree from New Mexico Highlands University in Las Vegas, NM in Political Science with an emphasis in Pre-Law.
-He also attended South Dakota State University in Brookings, SD, where he earned his Master's in Counseling and Human Resource Development with a specialization in Higher Education Administration.
+He received his undergraduate degree from New Mexico Highlands University in Las Vegas, New Mexico in political science with an emphasis in pre-law.
+He also attended South Dakota State University in Brookings, South Dakota, where he earned his Master's in Counseling and Human Resource Development with a specialization in Higher Education Administration.

-Walter is originally from Sioux City, IA, and is an enrolled member of the Winnebago Tribe of Nebraska and is part of the Eagle Clan.
-Prior to joining the MLK program, Walter served as the President of Little Priest Tribal College located in Winnebago, NE.
-Walter also worked with the Bureau of Indian Education as a School Safety Specialist and the Anoka-Hennepin ISD as Native American Student Advisor.
+Walter is originally from Sioux City, Iowa, and is an enrolled member of the Winnebago Tribe of Nebraska and is part of the Eagle Clan.
+Prior to joining the MLK program, Walter served as the President of Little Priest Tribal College located in Winnebago, Nebraska.
+Walter also worked with the Bureau of Indian Education as a school safety specialist and the Anoka-Hennepin ISD as Native American student advisor.
 He enjoys being outdoors, trying various pizza places, and spending time with his two children.

 Outside of spending time with family and friends, Jen is a self-proclaimed foodie.
 She enjoys trying new restaurants around the city and keeps a running list of "must go to" places.
 Some of her favorite restaurants are 112 Eatery, Bar La Grassa, Haute Dish, and Borough.
 The food trucks around the city have really excited her since it makes for convenient good eats.
 Jen truly enjoys and waits for the Minnesota State Fair every year so she can over-indulge in great fair foods.
 She loves that the Twin Cities has become a very eclectic food scene.